Literature: Farmer Giles of Ham

-- Anachronism Stew: The story claims to take place during the Heptarchy (c.
-AD 500-927) but Giles wields a blunderbuss (an old-fashioned musket), and the whole thing feels more like a generic mythic "past" than a specific time period.
+- Anachronism Stew: The story claims to take place "before Arthur or the Seven Kingdoms of the English" (which suggests, before c.
+500 AD), but Giles wields a blunderbuss (a musket-like gun that wouldn't be invented until several centuries later), and the whole thing feels more like a generic mythic "past" than a specific time period.

 - The Blacksmith: ‘Sunny Sam’, a morose man who always predicts everything will fail and is only happy when his doomsayings come true.
 Is forced to devise a mail coat for Giles from leftover bits and pieces.

 - Dragon Hoard: The cave of Chrysophylax Dives ("Gold-watcher the Rich") contains fantastical riches of all sorts.
 How he got all that stuff is never explained, nor does anyone ever ask.

 - Faeries Don’t Believe In Humans Either: A lot of younger dragons believe that knights are a myth.
 The older ones know better, although they admit that they are few and far, and not a danger anymore, which is true since the King and his Knights are pretty useless.
 The only person who can effectively deal with Chrysophylax the dragon is a fat, red-headed farmer who doesn't like trespassers—even if they are scaly and breathe fire.

 - Howl of Sorrow: When Giles rides off to slay Chrysophylax, his dog Garm howled all night because he thought Giles would be killed.